oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 CSAF documents do not have many required fields as they can be used for different purposes.
 To ensure a common understanding of which fields are required in a given use case the standard defines profiles.
 Each subsection describes such a profile by describing necessary content for that specific use case and providing insights into its purpose.
-The value of `/document/category` is used to identify a CSAF document's profile.
+The value of `$.document.category` is used to identify a CSAF document's profile.
 The following rules apply:

 1. Each CSAF document MUST conform the **CSAF Base** profile.
 2. Each profile extends the base profile "CSAF Base" - directly or indirect through another profile from the standard - by making additional